 (c) the accused had possession of the drug paraphernalia only for the purpose of analysing material in or on it, examining it or otherwise dealing with it for the purposes of this Act in his or her capacity as an analyst, botanist or other expert.

 7. Section 8B amended

 In section 8B(1) in the definition of minor cannabis related offence paragraph (a) after “section 5(1)(d)(i)” insert:

 or 7B(6)

 8. Sections 19A and 19B deleted

 Delete sections 19A and 19B.

-7 On the date as at which this compilation was prepared, the Criminal Appeals Amendment (Double Jeopardy) Act 2012 s.
-10 had not come into operation.
-It reads as follows:

-10. Misuse of Drugs Act 1981 amended

-(1) This section amends the Misuse of Drugs Act 1981.

-(2) At the end of Part 1 insert:

-5A.
-Authority required for some investigations

-This Act is subject to the Criminal Appeals Act 2004 section 46C.